By Andrew Lambe (Updated 15th October 2020)

-The Budget 2016 has introduced the new Irish Knowledge Development Box (KDB) regime.
-Also referred to as the Patent Box, it enables companies carrying out research and development (R&D) activities in Ireland a favourable tax rate of 6.25%.
+The Irish Knowledge Development Box (KDB) regime was introduced in the Budget 2016.
+Recently Budget 2021 has announced that the KDB has been extended for a further two years until 31st December 2022.
+The Knowledge Development Box, also referred to as the Patent Box, enables companies carrying out research and development (R&D) activities in Ireland to benefit from a favourable tax rate of 6.25%.

 Assigning an income stream from the sale of a product to the Intellectual Property element is a key element to calculating the KDB benefit.
 It is a requirement of the law that companies document how they track and trace this calculation.